Email Popups are the building blocks of your marketing campaigns. Email marketing can help reach a more relevant audience at a lower cost.

 But for running these email marketing campaigns, you first need to build your mailing list.
-To capture these valuable emails, you got to create the best email popup designs with the right lead generation popup tool.
+You have to create the best email popup designs with the right lead generation tool to capture these valuable emails.
 It is an incredible way to increase engagement and convert your website traffic effectively.

 Your popup design can prove to be the difference between visitors taking a quick exit or quick action by filling in their email addresses.
-To get it right, you need to consider different elements of the design for efficiently adding subscribers to your list.
+To get it right, you need to consider different design elements for efficiently adding subscribers to your list.

-When this action is about capturing emails, marketers call these email opt-in campaigns “email popups”.
-In simple words, you offer some discount to your visitors, and to reveal them the code or send it over via email, you ask for their email address.
+For example, you offer some discount to your visitors, and to reveal the code or send it over via email, you ask for their email address.
 That way, you get your quality email leads, and the visitors get a discount.
 A win-win situation for everyone!

-Just like a normal popup, the design here includes elements like offer (value proposition), marketing copy, visuals, call to action (CTA), branding, and animation.
-Let’s define this elements checklist before moving ahead.
+Just like a normal popup, the design here includes elements like an offer (value proposition), marketing copy, visuals, call to action (CTA), branding, and animation.
+Let”s define this elements checklist before moving ahead.

 The offer is your value proposition that can be an incentive, discount/promotion, or information about how your newsletter subscription can be valuable to visitors.

 It is the content that goes in your popup which can create a sense of urgency or can impress the visitors to take action.

 It is your image, video, or background that will grab the attention of visitors.
 Usually, images of products or services related to your offer are used in the popup.

 The button where the action takes place.
 If the visitors are interested in your offer, they will click your CTA button to submit an email address, get to another page, etc.

 It is the theme or feel of your popup, like the fonts, borders, color combinations, logo, and so on.
 Generally, marketers match the popup to company branding & website design.